jefftchang/apartmentlist-string-normalization/README.md

 To use:
-1. type in "ruby apartmentlist.rb" in terminal
+Type in "ruby apartmentlist.rb" in terminal and follow instructions To run tests, type in "ruby apartmentlisttest.rb"
-2. type in the string you want to normalize
-3. press enter